 GeneCards Summary for STAT5A Gene

 STAT5A (Signal Transducer And Activator Of Transcription 5A) is a Protein Coding gene.
-Diseases associated with STAT5A include myeloma and myeloid leukemia.
+Diseases associated with STAT5A include Myeloma and Myeloid Leukemia.
 Among its related pathways are Development EPO-induced Jak-STAT pathway and Immune response IL-23 signaling pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is STAT2.

 UniProtKB/Swiss-Prot Summary for STAT5A Gene